golanlevin/ExperimentalCapture/students/smokey/LookingForward/1-BumpMusicVideo.md

-<iframe src=“https://player.vimeo.com/video/137529243” width=“500” height=“281” frameborder=“0” webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+### Bump

 *[(Direct link to video)](https://vimeo.com/137529243)*

-Bump is a music video created for the band Ethereal (feat.
+*Bump* is a music video created for the band Ethereal (feat.
 Lord Narf) by the production company [Pomp&Clout](http://www.pompandclout.com/), which has experience in music videos.
 The music video is a 3D rendered and animated world, and it uses 3D scanning (They use [structure.io](http://www.structure.io/))and motion capture work to create a surreal reality.
 Here is a [BTS Tweet](https://twitter.com/pompandclout/status/599647581656887296).

 It's hard to fault the technical aspect of the video, as the video is so knowningly technically imperfect.
 Artistically, some decisions didn't seem to mesh with the rest of the video as much.
 I got the the artists included a fair amount of test footage to 'fill in the gaps' so to speak.
 For example, the sword draw towards the end seemed to have no purpose other than 'why not?'.
 I enjoyed the surreal world and it's lack of rules - the video could have spent more time in the kitchen, instead of the out-of-knowhere cuts.